-Germany is famous for cost effective higher studies because German Government provides lots of scholarships and funding to universities to promote higher education.
-German Constitution has made the education free in the country though some universities charge minimal fee.
-Getting admitted in any of the German Universities is only half the battle won, major task is to get the scholarships or findings for the course.
-There are number of options available for even students from abroad and studying in Germany in never that tough because of the heavy expenses.
-There are many universities who charge very less fee and that also can be funded under different schemes launched by German Government.
-Many institutions in Germany offer financial support to students, but the key for scholarship-seekers is to stand out.
-Getting financed in Germany not only requires higher grades and intelligence, but personality and social engagement is also considered, so you have to excel in all these domains.
+Germany is famous for its cost-effective higher studies because the German Government provides lots of scholarships and funds to the universities to promote higher education.
+The German Constitution has made education free in the country though there are some universities that charge fees, but they are minimal.
+Getting admitted in any of the German Universities is only half the battle won, the major task is to get the scholarships or funding for the course.
+There are a number of options available even for the students from abroad.
+There are many universities which charge very less fees and that also can be funded under different schemes launched by German Government.
+Many institutions in Germany offer financial support to students, but the key to scholarship is to stand out.
+Getting financed in Germany not only requires high grades and intelligence, but also social engagement.
+So you have to excel in all these domains.

-There are many programs offered by German Universities which are specially meant for International Students both for graduate and post-graduate courses.
+There are many programs offered by German Universities which are specially meant for the international students both for graduate and post-graduate courses.
 It is very important to remain informed and apply early because there are thousands of applicants for each seat which is financed.
-In last few years, only 3 to 5 percent of students were funded by scholarships so you must always keep in mind to finance your studies through other mediums as well.
-Most scholarships offered to the students studying in Germany include the living cost in Germany also.
-Also there are possibilities to get work permit in Germany for part time to earn the living expenses there.
+In the last few years, only 3 to 5 percent of students were funded by scholarships, so you must always keep in mind to finance your studies through other mediums as well.
+Most scholarships offered to the students for studying in Germany include the living cost in Germany as well.
+Also, there are possibilities to get a work permit in Germany for part-time to earn the living expenses there.

-At Study Feeds, we always guide our students with best ways to get funding from German Government or Universities.
-You have got funds from government and then you also work then amount you get from part-time work is deducted from the scholarship.
-The coalition of German student unions has put together helpful information about scholarship opportunities on their website, and the German Academic Exchange Service (German: DAAD) also has an extensive database of scholarship opportunities.
-Students facing tough financial circumstances can seek help from student unions or sometimes even from religious associations affiliated with universities that offer support to students.
+At Study Feeds, we always guide our students in the best possible ways to get the funding from the German Government or Universities.
+If you have got funds from the government and if you are working as well, then, the amount you get from the part-time work is deducted from the scholarship.
+The coalition of the German student unions has put together helpful information about scholarship opportunities on their website, and the German Academic Exchange Service (German: DAAD) also has an extensive database of scholarship opportunities.
+Students facing tough financial circumstances can seek help from student unions or sometimes even from religious associations affiliated with universities that offer support to the students.